isomerpages/moe-bedokgreensec/_about-us/School Canteen.md

 <p>Single session school.
 We are on School Subsidy System in Smart Buddy
 System for students on Financial Assistance with payment made to the individual stalls on a monthly basis.
-The canteen operating hours are Mondays to Fridays from 7am to 3pm during the school term.&nbsp;You are required to operate during non-routine hours or school holidays where there are lessons, activities and national examination as requested by the school.</p>
+The canteen operating hours are Mondays to Fridays from 7am to 3pm during the school term.
+You are required to operate during non-routine hours or school holidays where there are lessons, activities and national examination as requested by the school.</p>
 <p><strong>&nbsp;Location of School :</strong>
 </p>